 - See a list of colleges' updates for re-opening.

 ACT: April 4 test rescheduled to June 13; students who have already registered for the April will receive an email with information about free rescheduling.
 Students MUST follow up on this – ACT will not automatically reschedule students.
 (April 2020 National Exam COVID-19 - The ACT Test)

-SAT: May 2 test canceled.
+SAT: May 2 and June 6 tests canceled.
 March 28 make up test canceled.
 (Coronavirus Updates for Students Taking the SAT)

 AP: tests will be administered online, 45 minutes each; 2 test dates will be available for each subject; free live, virtual AP review courses will begin March 25.
 (AP Updates for Schools Impacted by Coronavirus)